jameszjwchang/jameszjwchang.github.io/about.md

     <div class="col-lg-8">
       <section class="mb-5">
         <h3 class="section-heading">About Me</h3>
   <p>Welcome to my personal website!
-I'm James Chang, a versatile individual with passions spanning music, technology, art, chess, Rubik's cubing, and literature.
+I'm James Chang, a versatile individual with passions spanning music, technology, art, and literature.
 My diverse interests have shaped me into a multifaceted problem-solver who approaches challenges from unique perspectives.</p>
         <p>This website serves as a portfolio of my work and interests, showcasing the various dimensions of my life and creative pursuits.</p>
       </section>